 Variable/dataset SURFACE WATER VELOCITY from High Frequency Radars (“radar_total” dataset

 Coverage area and spatial resolution depend respectively on HFR operating frequency and available bandwidth (Rubio et al. 2017).
 Moreover, data coverage is not always regular.
-Spatial and temporal data gaps may occur at the outer edge, as well as inside the measurement domain due to several environmental and electromagnetic causes: (e.g. lack of Bragg scattering ocean waves or severe ocean wave conditions, low salinity environments, the occurrence of radio interference)
+Spatial and temporal data gaps may occur at the outer edge, as well as inside the measurement domain due to several environmental and electromagnetic causes: (e.g. lack of Bragg scattering ocean waves or severe ocean wave conditions, low salinity environments, the occurrence of radio interference).

+The figures below show examples of snapshots from the dashboard and the monitoring services from marineinsitu.eu where the user can access to near real-time information for assessing the spatio-temporal coverage of the HFR surface current data, for each individual platform and for the whole network.
+A brief description of the figure, along with clear instructions on how to find this information is provided (code to make it at your own is also included if available).